GabeScott/standard-works-vault/General Conference/1971 October - You Can Get There from Here.md

 # You Can Get There from Here

-*By Marvin J. Ashton - Assistant to the Council of the Twelve*
+By Elder Marvin J. Ashton - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*